Real Time Pain Relief is a multi level marketing company that sells topical pain relief creams.

-- Don't provide as much detail on compensation as I would like
+- Don’t provide as much detail on compensation as I’d like

 - They sell the same products for the same prices on Amazon

-- Don't provide an about section on their website which I think brings down the trust factor a little
+- Don’t provide an about section on their website for some reason

 - Primarily teach offline methods (warm market) from what I can see

-Whatever you decide, I hope this review has been helpful and makes your decision about joining easier!
+Whatever you decide, I hope this review has been helpful!